vns1311/Getting_And_Cleaning_Data/CodeBook.md

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

 ##The data source